panva/jose/docs/util/decode_jwt/functions/decodeJwt.md

 ▸ **decodeJwt**\<`PayloadType`\>(`jwt`): `PayloadType` & [`JWTPayload`](../../../types/interfaces/JWTPayload.md)

-Decodes the Claims Set of a JWS-formatted JSON Web Token without verifying the signature.
+Decodes the Claims Set of a JWT in Compact JWS serialization without checking its signature or validating claim types and values.

-This does not validate the JWT Claims Set types or values.
-Use `jose.jwtVerify()` for signed JWT validation and `jose.jwtDecrypt()` for encrypted JWT validation.
+Use [jwtVerify](../../../jwt/verify/functions/jwtVerify.md) to verify signed JWTs or [jwtDecrypt](../../../jwt/decrypt/functions/jwtDecrypt.md) to decrypt and validate encrypted JWTs.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/decode'`.